Charter Schools - Subchapter D Charters

 Selected Laws and Rules Applicable to Open-Enrollment Charters

 The links below reference some of the laws and rules that apply to charters:

 - Texas Education Code (TEC) Chapter 12, Charters (Outside Source)

 - Texas Administrative Code (TAC) Chapter 100, Charters

 - Texas Administrative Code (TAC) Chapter 97, Planning and Accountability

-If you have questions, please contact the Division of Charter School Administration by e-mail at CharterSchools@tea.texas.gov or by phone at (512) 463-9575.
+If you have questions, please contact the Charter School Authorizing and Administration Division by e-mail at CharterSchools@tea.texas.gov or by phone at (512) 463-9575.